 Another main, Seared Beef Fillet (£24.95) was everything that dish should be.
 Green peppercorn sauce (£1.95) was the real deal too, the hint of cognac was spot on.

 L’Artisan Restaurant’s Creme Brulee (Â£6.95) is often mentioned by reviewers, a sugary creamy hit served with Chantilly cream and strawberries.
 Crepes with Orange Sauce (£7.95) were the best I’ve had, thanks to a perfect acid/sweetness balance.
 A winner and nearly enough to stop me stealing the creme brulee from the plate opposite.

 This restaurant is good for romantics, lovers of traditional French food and diners who want to cheer up.

 L’Artisan doesn’t have many covers, so booking ahead is a good idea.
 If you do, they’ll call you on the morning of your booking to check that you are coming.
 Quite right too – some estimates reckon that as many as 1 in 10 restaurant table bookings don’t turn up.
 That’s rude – and a great way to make yourself unpopular with, especially, independent restaurants.

 I’d happily head back to L’Artisan anytime.
-Prices are fair (dinner as above was £110 for two), especially bearing in mind the price of butter at the moment..
+Prices are pretty fair (dinner as above was £110 for two), especially bearing in mind the price of butter at the moment..
 They (the prices) are, however, at a level which makes dining here more of a special occasion thing, for most of us anyway.
 And sadly they mainly price out younger diners.
 If you’d like to check out L’Artisan for a lower price, try lunch midweek.
 Yves Ogrodzki puts on various themed lunches according to whim or season – mussels or cassoulet for example.
 Worth keeping an eye on, I reckon.